 “By failing to prepare, you are preparing to fail.” –Benjamin Franklin

 Recently, we’ve had friends and family who have purchased their own RV and they have had lots of questions about what tools we use for various tasks.
 We understand.
 We had those questions too!
-So, I write this blog for anyone just getting started or thinking about making the leap into the RV life!
+So, I write this blog for anyone just getting started or thinking about making the leap into RV life!

-As we prepared to buy our RV, we immersed ourselves in reading RV related materials and watched our favorite YouTube RV families for advice.
+As we prepared to buy our RV, we immersed ourselves in reading RV-related materials and watched our favorite YouTube RV families for advice.
 So, by the time we bought our RV, we had purchased a lot of the vital tools we felt were needed to go camping the day we picked up our RV.
 Yes, you might think all you need are some chairs, firewood, S’mores supplies, and hiking boots but you will find that the suggestions in this blog are for the fundamental operation and safety of your new RV.

 Buying an RV is an exciting and sometimes intimidating experience.
 The best part is that you will have a piece of equipment that you can take nearly anywhere while having all the comforts of home you might want.
-However, most RVs will not come with some of the equipment essential to it’s safe operation.
+However, most RVs will not come with some of the equipment essential to their safe operation.

 To get you safely started with your camping experience, these are 4 areas of your RV where we feel you will need the right equipment to enjoy your camping experience.